xxinyue-917/crazyswarm2/docs2/usage.rst

 Instructions per positioning system:

-* The `Loco positioning system <https://www.bitcraze.io/documentation/system/positioning/loco-positioning-system/>`_ - Follow Bitcraze's tutorial `here <https://www.bitcraze.io/documentation/tutorials/getting-started-with-loco-positioning-system/>`_.
+* The `Loco positioning system <https://www.bitcraze.io/documentation/system/positioning/loco-positioning-system/>`_ - `Follow Bitcraze's tutorial on LPS here <https://www.bitcraze.io/documentation/tutorials/getting-started-with-loco-positioning-system/>`_.
-* The `Lighthouse positioning system <https://www.bitcraze.io/documentation/system/positioning/lighthouse/>`_ - Follow Bitcraze's tutorial `here <https://www.bitcraze.io/documentation/tutorials/getting-started-with-lighthouse-positioning-system/>`_.
+* The `Lighthouse positioning system <https://www.bitcraze.io/documentation/system/positioning/lighthouse/>`_ - `Follow Bitcraze's tutorial on Lighthouse here <https://www.bitcraze.io/documentation/tutorials/getting-started-with-lighthouse-positioning-system/>`_.
 Make sure to review the system management for saving and loading a system config, such that you don't have to redo the basestation geometry estimation for each crazyflie.
-* The `Flow deck <https://www.bitcraze.io/products/flow-deck-v2/>`_ - Follow Bitcraze's tutorial `here <https://www.bitcraze.io/documentation/tutorials/getting-started-with-flow-deck/>`_.
+* The `Flow deck <https://www.bitcraze.io/products/flow-deck-v2/>`_ -  `Follow Bitcraze's tutorial on the flowdeck here <https://www.bitcraze.io/documentation/tutorials/getting-started-with-flow-deck/>`_.
 Note that the flow deck provides an relative positoing estimate and might conflict when you are flying with crazyswarm2 if you are flying with absolute coordinates instead of relative ones.

 Also in this case, make sure that motion_capture is disabled in the crazyflies.yaml file: